jasb3110/COVIDPERU/README.md

 # COVIDPERU
 The COVIDPERU is project which have goal to analyze COVID´s data set on Peru.
 Before that whole information have downloaded Peruvian government´s source.

-# To clean, delete NAs and order
+# To clean data set

 First, the data has a lot of error and/or discordance.
 Because it had cleared of mistakes and order it.
 So that, it showed a script in R how to edit and improve it.
 I show you  how to do it in this link: https://jasb3110.github.io/COVIDPERU/